pookiepew/Docker-MongoDB-replica-set/README.md

 1. Change docker-compose to fit your needs
 2. Change mongo-example.env to mongo.env
 3. Change username and password in mongo.env
-4. Either run commands on a swarm manager use docker-compose
+4. Either run commands on a swarm manager or use docker-compose up

 On a swarm manager: